PapenfussLab/gridss/Readme.md

 Input libraries.
 Specify multiple times (ie `INPUT=file1.bam INPUT=file2.bam INPUT=file3.bam` ) to process multiple libraries together.
 GRIDSS considers all reads in each file to come from a single library.
 Input files containing read groups from multiple different libraries should be split into an input file per-library.
+GRIDSS the reference genome used for all input files matches the reference genome supplied to GRIDSS.

 ### INPUT_CATEGORY